 A Handbook For My Lover (Review)

-Right from the beginning of the book, it becomes pretty clear that the relationship between the two wasn’t very balanced.
-The narrator was very much in love, and although it felt like her lover was in love too, but he seemed detached to some extent.
+Right from the beginning of the book, it becomes pretty clear that the relationship between the two isn’t very balanced.
+The narrator was very much in love, and although it felt like her lover was in love too, he seemed detached to some extent.
 Since we are only getting to know their story from the perspective of the narrator, it’s difficult to understand her lover any better.
 We get to know only as much as the narrator wants us to know him.
-We are in fact getting acquainted with him via her perspective of her lover.
-And, therefore, it’s rather impossible to form any opinions.
+We are, in fact, getting acquainted with him via her perspective of her lover.
+And therefore, it’s rather impossible to form any opinions.